-I call the nurse back and say, “Sabrina can’t get up.
+I called the nurse back and said, “Sabrina can’t get up.
 Should I call 911?
 I mean, at what point should I stop trying to get her to the hospital myself?”

-The nurse says I can either keep trying or I can call 911, it’s my choice
+The nurse said I could either keep trying or I could call 911, it was my choice.

 *Cue Sabrina’s voice from the bathroom*

 ”I think I’m pushing!”